 UNICEF is working towards providing access to safe drinking water to 60 million people affected by armed conflict, migration crises, natural disasters, and diseases like Ebola or COVID-19 in over 60 countries.
 Despite these results, UNICEF is mostly spending its budget on temporary, costly and highly carbon-intensive approaches such as water trucking that persist over years as crises drag on, when they should be building infrastructure that lasts for decades.

-In the light of this, KOIS and UNICEF have partnered to launch a financing facility dedicated to building durable water infrastructure in fragile contexts.
+In the light of this, KOIS and UNICEF, with the support of partners such as Conrad N. Hilton Foundation and Proparco, are working to launch a financing facility dedicated to building durable water infrastructure in fragile contexts.
 As part of this project, the team went to Jordan and Iraq in the summer of 2021.
 The aim was to meet relevant stakeholders, assess project opportunities as well as analyse the enabling environment for the financing facility in the countries.
 The field trips shed light on learnings that will help structure the financing facility.

 Zaatari refugee camp, Jordan

 Lesson #1: Water insecurity is both a driver and a consequence of fragility